smellyboteval/smellybot/README.md

 2. Creat a new branch by your name or neckname
     1. Click on branches
     ![Screenshot](figs/branches.PNG)

-    2. New branch
+    2. Create new branch (use your name or nickname)
     ![Screenshot](figs/new_branch.PNG)

 ### Step2: Add a project to the fork/branch repository
 - A. Add your Java project or use the 'src-test' project
     1. Make sure you select the branch you created
     ![Screenshot](figs/select_branch.PNG)

     2. Click Add file >> Upload files
     ![Screenshot](figs/upload_files.PNG)

-    3. Commit the changes
+    3. Commit the changes to your branch
     ![Screenshot](figs/commit.PNG)

 - B. From CMD:
     1. `git add .`